-Council has undertaken cleanup and re-vegetation works along this section of the trail, including the installation of garden beds.
-The poor condition and will need to be replaced.
+Council has undertaken cleanup and revegetation works along this section of the trail, including the installation of garden beds.
+The embankment is planted primarily with Flowering Red Gum trees, Pinus Radiata, and Acacia and Eucalyptus species.

+Many of these trees have been removed and others are in poor condition and will need to be replaced.